How to spot mobility problems in your pet?

 Rise, Run, Jump

-Struggling to rise from resting or seeming stiff after a long snooze can indicate joint problems in your pet.
+Struggling to rise from resting or seeming stiff after a long snooze may indicate joint problems in your pet.
 Particularly in the hip and elbow.
 Did your cat have a favourite snooze spot in their younger days?
 Cats love high places, but you may notice they now use a chair to jump up or reach down slowly before leaping.
 They may even pick a new spot.
-These are signs that the jump is causing discomfort and your pet needs some help.
+These are signs that the jump might be causing occasional discomfort and your pet needs some help.

 Laziness & Inactivity